 ×

-After the OpenShift Lightspeed Operator is installed, configuring and deploying consists of three tasks.
+After the OpenShift Lightspeed Operator is installed, configuring and deploying OpenShift Lightspeed consists of three tasks.
 First, you create a credential secret using the credentials for your Large Language Model (LLM) provider.
-Next, you create the OLSConfig Custom Resource (CR) file that the Operator uses to deploy the service.
+Next, you create the OLSConfig custom resource (CR) that the Operator uses to deploy the service.
 Finally, you verify that the Lightspeed service is operating.

 The instructions assume that you are installing OpenShift Lightspeed using the kubeadmin user account.
 If you are using a regular user account with cluster-admin privileges, read the section of the documentation that discusses RBAC.

-Creating the credentials secret using the web console
+Creating the credentials secret by using the web console

-Create a file that is associated with the secret key used to access the API of your LLM provider.
-You can use API tokens to authenticate your LLM provider.
-Additionally, Microsoft Azure supports authentication using Entra ID.
+Create a file that is associated with the API token used to access the API of your LLM provider.
+Typically, you use API tokens to authenticate your LLM provider.
+Alternatively, Microsoft Azure also supports authentication using Microsoft Entra ID.

 Prerequisites